 Conclusion: Kershaw's engagement with stakeholders is authentic and focused.
-It has led to improvements in programme design and delivery to better metab the people of students and employers delivery to better match the needs of students and employers.
+It has led to improvements in programme design and delivery to better match the needs of students and employers.

 1.4 How effectively are students supported and involved in their learning?